 A few years ago, the most advanced technology students and teachers had in the classroom was a smart board; now each student carries around their own laptop.
 The laptop is used as an educational tool to be able to complete an assignment at home, learn more about a topic and connect with peers.

-“The integration of technology is very important, because more and more jobs require some familiarity with word processing skills and web design; but also how to gather information from the internet,” Brian Keen, an English teacher at Coronado High School, said.
+“The integration of technology is very important, because more and more jobs require some familiarity with word processing skills and web design in el paso; but also how to gather information from the internet,” Brian Keen, an English teacher at Coronado High School, said.

 The use of the technology can be helpful beyond the classroom, in student’s home and after high school.
 The student is no longer confined to the information provided at school, but can now explore the world beyond with internet access.